YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ## Explore basic data available for taxi and rideshare information
 ---

-Rideshare dataframe includes pickup and dropoff location IDs.
+Rideshare dataframe includes pick-up and drop-off location IDs.
 It also includes the indication of this ride was shared or not.
 The data is missing a lot of coordinates of these location ids.
 In addition, shared_ride indicates that whether this particular ride is shared and the value is boolean rather than displaying the number of passengers shared this ride.

 ![rideshare_df_example](../../../../../../assets/images/rideshare_df_example.png)